CumulusNetworks/docs/content/guides/production-ready-automation/User-Guide.md

 1. Use the `virsh list --all` command to inspect the system and see all running libvirt simulations.
 Find the libvirt *domains* that you want to clean up.
 Simulations often have a common prefix from the same simulation that is normally the parent folder.

-2. Use `virsh` to perform these operations on each virtual machine (libvirt domain) that you want to clean up.
+2. Run these commands on each virtual machine (libvirt domain) that you want to clean up:
    - `virsh destroy <name>`
    - `virsh undefine <name>`
    - `virsh vol-delete --pool default <name>.img`